Forensic accounting

-Forensic accounting, forensic accountancy or financial forensics is the specialty practice area of accounting that investigates whether firms engage in financial reporting misconduct.
-Forensic accountants apply a range of skills and methods to determine whether there has been financial reporting misconduct.
+Forensic accounting, forensic accountancy or financial forensics is the specialty practice area of accounting that investigates whether firms engage in financial reporting misconduct, or financial misconduct within the workplace by employees, officers or directors of the organization.
+Forensic accountants apply a range of skills and methods to determine whether there has been financial misconduct by the firm or its employees.
+The use of digital forensics and data analytics has become a significant part of forensic accounting.
+Modern practitioners employ machine learning, transaction-pattern analysis, and metadata tracing to identify financial anomalies and reconstruct digital evidence.
+These tools enhance the detection of fraud, money laundering, and cyber-enabled crimes that traditional auditing methods may overlook.

 History

-Forensic accounting was not formally defined until the 1940s.
-Originally Frank Wilson is credited with the birth of forensic accounting in the 1930s.
+Forensic accounting or forensic accountancy has been used since the time of the ancient Egyptians when Pharaoh had scribes account for his gold and other assets.
+These scribes worked in Pharaoh's courts and were charged with fraud prevention and detection.
+Their role stayed much the same until the turn of the 20th century.
+However, forensic accounting was not formally defined until the 1940s.
+Originally, Frank Wilson is credited with the birth of forensic accounting in the 1930s.

 When Wilson was working as a CPA for the US Internal Revenue Service, he was assigned to investigate the transactions of the infamous gangster Al Capone.
 Capone was known for his involvement in illegal activities, including violent crimes.
-However it was Capone’s federal income tax fraud that was discovered by forensic accountants.
-Wilson’s diligent analysis of the financial records of Al Capone indicted him for federal income tax evasion.
-Capone owed the government $215,080.48 from illegal gambling profits and was guilty of tax evasion for which he was sentenced to 10 years in federal prison.
+However it was Capone's federal income tax fraud that was discovered by forensic accountants.
+Wilson's diligent analysis of the financial records of Al Capone resulted in his indictment for federal income tax evasion.

+Capone owed the government $215,080.48 from illegal gambling profits and was found guilty of tax evasion for which he was sentenced to 10 years in federal prison.
 This case established the significance of forensic accounting.

 Application area

+Forensic accountants are necessary for a variety of reasons.
+They can be useful for criminal investigations, litigation support, insurance claims, and corporate investigations.
 Financial forensic engagements may fall into several categories.
 For example: